michaeljpaul/sequence-models/README.md

 ## Topic modeling for document sequences

-This Java code provides implementations of models for *sequences* of documents, like a thread of
+This Java code provides implementations of models for *sequences* of documents, like a thread of forum posts.
+These are unsupervised models that can discover "topics" as well as how the topics are sequentially related.

 It implements the block HMM and the mixed membership Markov model (M4) described in: